Dymensional/Store/services.md

 ---
 layout: page
-title: Stores & Services
+title: Store & Services
-order: 2
+order: 1
 ---

 ### The 3 Services we offer: